Gideon-Foxo/Gideon-foxo/README.md

-<h1 align="center">⚠️My discord is comprmized⚠️</h1>

-My discord account has been compromised, please DO NOT DOWNLOAD OR RUN ANY FILES I SAID.
-I HAVE LOST FULL ACCESS TO MY ACCOUNT
+!!!
+My Discord account has been recoverd :o thank you unknown person at Discord for saving me

 <h1 align="center">Gideoonnnnnnn 🦊</h1>